sph-huynh/case-studies-eleventy/src/posts/a-scheduled-post.md

 images: []
 date: '2019-08-02T14:00:00Z'
 tags:
+- Design Thinking
-- demo-content
+- Service Design strategy
-- simple-post
+- Customer Experience
-- blog
+- Employee Experience

 ---
 The client faced many challenges - bureaucratic processes, yet many structures were ad hoc and is predominately full of volunteers around the world, management and compliance were cited as a challenge by senior leaders.